qingstor/qsctl/README.rst

   :header-rows: 0

   * - ls
-    - List qingstor keys under a prefix or all qingstor buckets.
+    - List QingStor keys under a prefix or all QingStor buckets.

   * - cp
-    - Copy local file(s) to qingstor or qingstor key(s) to local.
+    - Copy local file(s) to QingStor or QingStor key(s) to local.

   * - mb
-    - Create a qingstor bucket.
+    - Create a QingStor bucket.

   * - rb
-    - Delete an empty qingstor bucket or forcibly delete nonempty qingstor bucket.
+    - Delete an empty QingStor bucket or forcibly delete nonempty QingStor bucket.

   * - mv
-    - Move local file(s) to qingstor or qingstor keys(s) to local.
+    - Move local file(s) to QingStor or QingStor keys(s) to local.

   * - rm
-    - Delete a qingstor key or keys under a prefix.
+    - Delete a QingStor key or keys under a prefix.

   * - sync
-    - Sync between local directory and qingstor prefix.
+    - Sync between local directory and QingStor prefix.

 --------
 Examples